A Visual Representation-guided Framework with Global Affinity for Weakly Supervised Salient Object Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{alient} object detection (SOD) aims to identify the most visually distinctive objects from an image, which has rapidly developed and is widely applied in various vision fields such as image segmentation~\cite{shi2021rgb, ji2020encoder}, object tracking~\cite{lin2020learning, li2019siamrpn, 31liang2016adaptive}, image retrieval~\cite{30he2012mobile,33cheng2017intelligent}, and image editing~\cite{32cheng2010repfinder}.
-In recent years, fully supervised SOD methods~\cite{xu2021locate,8chen2018reverse,20pang2020multi,22zhang2017amulet,23qin2019basnet,24feng2019attentive} have made considerable progress in performance, but these models rely heavily on a large number of pixel-wise labels that are time-consuming and expensive to collect.
+\IEEEPARstart{S}{aliency} detection aims to identify the most visually distinctive objects from an image, which has rapidly developed and is widely applied in various vision fields such as image segmentation~\cite{ji2020encoder,wang2022looking}, object tracking~\cite{hong2015online}, image retrieval~\cite{30he2012mobile}, image editing~\cite{32cheng2010repfinder, 33cheng2017intelligent}, image cropping~\cite{wang2018deep}, and video segmentation~\cite{wang2017saliency}.
+In recent years, fully supervised SOD methods~\cite{xu2021locate,8chen2018reverse,20pang2020multi,22zhang2017amulet,23qin2019basnet,24feng2019attentive} have made considerable progress in performance~\cite{wang2021salient}, but these models rely heavily on a large number of pixel-wise labels that are time-consuming and expensive to collect.
 Therefore, to achieve a trade-off between labeling burden and performance, weakly supervised SOD methods have attracted increasing attention.